bipni/task-scheduler-in-nodejs/README.md

     * .
     * Worker n

-The Master process listening on a port (i.e. 3001) and takes the rquest and then distribute the request across the worker for further processing.
-If one worker is down due to overload or something else the master server creates a new worker.
+The Master process listening on a port (i.e. 3001) and takes the request, and then distributes the request across the worker for further processing.
+If one worker is down due to overload or something else, the master server creates a new worker.
 So that the server will always be up and can take the request.

 ### Database
-I have used MOngo DB as database.
-The request is stored in the database in order to use it later for other action to be completed if there is some.
+I have used Mongo DB as database.
+The request is stored in the database to use later if there are some other actions to be completed.

 ```
 DB Connection String: mongodb://localhost:27017